plexguide/Hunter-for-Sonarr/README.md

 ## Web Interface

-Refresharr-Sonarr includes a real-time log viewer and settings management web interface that allows you to monitor and configure its operation directly from your browser.
+Refresharr includes a real-time log viewer and settings management web interface that allows you to monitor and configure its operation directly from your browser.

 <table>
   <tr>